AntWars/AntSite/README.md

 # AntSite
 Site for AntWars project.
-To automatically update site with new changes in .txt files create file "pre-commit" with following entrance in .git/hooks and make it executable:
+To automatically update site with new changes in .page files create file "pre-commit" with following entrance in .git/hooks and make it executable:

  #!/usr/bin/sh